bondgh0954/Capstone_project1/README.md

    ```bash
        kubectl create secret docker-registry aws_ecr_key docker-server="ecr endpoint" docker-username=AWS docker-password='add password'
   ```
- EKS cluster is created using the eksctl command in the commandline.
-The app is deployed into the ecks cluster from the Jenkins pipeline by packaging the application with incremented version and pushing to ecr registry
-To be able to deploy to Eks cluster from Jenkins, two plugins need to be installed inside jenkins container;
-1. install kubectl

 - When a build in jenkins is triggered, the application version is increased and a copy is push to the ECr registry which is pull and deployed into the kubernetes cluster